From First Principles.

 Key Technical Learnings

-From Phase 0 to closed beta in approximately four weeks of focused building.
+From Phase 0 to closed beta in four weeks.

 Spec-first.
 Prompt-driven.
 Gen AI Coding as primary instrument throughout.